GurshanBrar/Javascript-Typing-Test/README.md

 A version with all of these features is [here](javascript-typing-test.netlify.app)

-If you have any questions, you can ping me on [my slack profile](hackclub.slack.com/team/U0198EM6ZA7) or [my github](https://github.com/gurshanbrar).
+If you have any questions, you can message me on [Slack](hackclub.slack.com/team/U0198EM6ZA7) or [visit my GitHub](https://github.com/gurshanbrar).